Wind Cave National Park: History

 The first documented discovery of the cave by white Americans was in 1881, when the brothers Tom and Jesse Bingham heard wind rushing out from a 10 in by 14 in hole in the ground.
 According to the story, when Tom looked into the hole, the wind exiting the cave blew his hat off of his head.

 From 1881 to 1889, few people ventured far into Wind Cave.
 Then in 1889 the South Dakota Mining Company hired Jesse D. McDonald to oversee their mining claim on the cave site.
 The South Dakota Mining Company may have hoped to find valuable minerals, or it may have had commercial development of the cave in mind from the start.

 No valuable mineral deposits were found, and the McDonald family began developing the cave for tourism.
 Jesse initially hired his son Alvin (age 16 in 1890) and, beginning in 1891, Alvin's brother Elmer, to explore and help develop the cave.
 Alvin fell in love with the cave and kept a cave diary.
 Others who worked at Wind Cave and helped explore it between 1890 and 1903 include Katie Stabler, Emma McDonald (Elmer's wife), Inez McDonald (Emma and Elmer's daughter), and Tommy McDonald (brother of Elmer and Alvin).

 By February 1892 the cave was open for visitors; the standard tour fee was apparently $1.00 (equivalent to roughly $30 in 2021).
 Tourists explored the cave by candlelight on guided tours.
 These early tours were physically demanding and sometimes involved crawling through narrow passages.

-Like the nearby Jewel Cave National Monument, currently the fifth longest cave in the world, Jan and Herb Conn played an important role in cave exploration during the 1960s.
+Jan and Herb Conn played an important role in Wind Cave's exploration during the 1960s, as they did with the nearby Jewel Cave National Monument, currently the fifth longest cave in the world.